s15n/par-lang/README.md

 }
 ```

-We're using the expression syntax for function calls.
+We're using expression syntax for function calls.
 However, we could've written the last lines equivalently
 as:

 ```